baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/set-variable.md

 :::caution
 It will not give you the parent URL if you embed the bot on your site.
-A more bulletproof option is to pass the URL as a hidden variable in the embed code options.
+A more bulletproof option is to pass the URL as a prefilled variable in the embed code options.
 You can find an example [here](/embed/html-javascript#additional-configuration).
 :::

 ## Extract a cookie